Canop/miaou/README.md

 As described in [the help](http://dystroy.org/miaou/help#Technical_Stack), Miaou is mostly coded in JavaScript.
 Stuff includes node.js, PostgreSQL, OAuth2, socket.io, express, Bluebird, Redis, Jade, Passport.js, jQuery, sass/scss, Moment.js, Uglify-js and nginx.

+A [vagrant](http://www.vagrantup.com/) configuration is available to help you set up a development environment quickly.
+See more information at its [documentation](vagrant.md).

 ## License

 [The MIT License](http://opensource.org/licenses/MIT)